fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 }
 ```

-Do not worry too much about the *compilerOptions*; they will be under closer inspection later on.
+Do not worry too much about the *compilerOptions*, they will be under closer inspection later on.

 You can find explanations for each of the configurations from the TypeScript documentation or from the really handy [tsconfig page](https://www.typescriptlang.org/tsconfig), or from the tsconfig [schema definition](http://json.schemastore.org/tsconfig), which unfortunately is formatted a little worse than the first two options.